How to get a Perfect Score for your QCAA English media text?

 Final Tips and Tricks

-In your article, it’s important you equally prioritise both texts and can cohesively synthesise information.
-Make sure to introduce both texts, the important individuals and key events.
-Then make sure it's clear which text you are referring to when writing about specific events/characters and the behaviours.
-However, avoid the stock standard phrases such as “furthermore” and “moreover” but be creative.
-Utilise unique elements to seamlessly move between texts if its using comparisons or similarities or even just the director/author’s name.
+In your article, it’s important to introduce both texts, including the important individuals and key events for each of them.
+As you write the article, make sure it's clear which text you are referring to.
+Utilise unique elements to seamlessly move between texts, such as using comparisons, or similarities, or even just the director/author’s name.

 Make it look like an article ready to print.
-Utilise images from the movie, big fancy quotes from the book and have a cool opening picture just below your titles.
+Utilise images from the movie, big fancy quotes from the book, and have a cool opening picture just below your titles.
 Further incorporations include a date in the top left corner, socials, word count, and time it takes to read.
-I encourage you to look at different media articles online on similar topics that you are discussing and see how they are visually presented.
+Look at different media articles online on similar topics that you are discussing, and reference how they are presented visually.

 FAQs